 The result, a short stumble across the square from the casino, was opened in 1864 and named in honour of its Parisian rivals.
 The glitterati arrived on cue, US President Grant rubbing epaulettes with Grand Duke “Serge” of Russia, while not-so-impoverished artistes Verne, Verdi and Dumas feasted their imaginations on her architecture – she was a belle époque beauty even before a 1910 rebuild gave her curving flourishes, sculptures and balustrades.

 Extravagance was the only rule in the hotel’s early days.
-Beams were installed in the ceiling of one room so Empress Elizabeth “Sissi” of Russia could practise the trapeze before bed.
+Beams were installed in the ceiling of one room so Empress Elizabeth “Sissi” of Austria could practise the trapeze before bed.
 One grand duke always arrived with 50 gardeners, who would work through the night so that he could open his window on to a new garden every morning.
 A century before the paparazzi, their forebears were scratching out etchings of banquets in the salle à manger where Ulysses S Grant, Alexandre Dumas, Edward VII and Sarah Bernhardt – cocooned in furs and dripping with jewels – dined.

 The hotel has always been serious about food and drink.
 During the Second World War, its most dazzling cache of wines was sealed off by a wall of bottles in the cellar, to hide it from the occupying Nazis.
 After liberation, the hotel’s long-time guest Winston Churchill reopened it and helped himself to a glass of pre-war whisky.
 Churchill’s adventures in the locale run from the early 1900s, when he won 5 million francs in 25 minutes during a 2am game of tout-va at the casino, to the loss, in 1961, of his budgerigar Toby, who flew out of the window of his eighth floor suite at the hotel.